Kalafut-organization/elephant_vending_machine_backend/README.md

     * Container storage is persisted between runs

 ## Running in Dev
-You will need to run commands on the server Pi though ssh network commands, this is included in these instructions
+If you are starting the backend on the webserver pi, you can run the commands via ssh if you don't have a keyboard/mouse/monitor.
+This is included in these instructions.
+If you are just running on your own machine, you can obviously skip these steps.

 1. Connect to the same network as the Server Pi and navigate to your terminal
 1. run command, `ssh pi@192.168.0.100`
 1. A sign in should appear, username is `pi` password is `raspberry`
-1. you should now be in the Server Pi terminal
+1. You should now be in the Server Pi terminal
-1. enter the directory for the backend by running command `cd elephant_vending_machine_backend`
+1. Navigate to the backend directory: `cd elephant_vending_machine_backend`
-1. run these commands to activate the backend
-1. `source .venv/bin/activate`
+1. Start the virtual environment: `source .venv/bin/activate`
+1. Tell Flask where to find application instance:
+    * On Windows run `set FLASK_APP=elephant_vending_machine`
-1. `export FLASK_APP=elephant_vending_machine`
+    * On Unix or MacOS run `export FLASK_APP=elephant_vending_machine`
+    * If outside the project directory be sure to include the full path to the application directory
+    * OPTIONAL: To enable development features run `export FLASK_ENV=development` on Unix or `set FLASK_ENV=development` on Windows
+1. Install dependencies, if needed: `pip install -e .`
-1. `flask run --host=0.0.0.0`
+1. Run the application: `flask run --host=0.0.0.0`
-1. the backend should be runnig now
-1. to deactivate the back end run `deactivate` on the ssh terminal
+1. To stop the backend, run `CTRL+C` from the terminal window it was started in.